Texas Lawmakers Look at Prohibiting Foreign Surrogacy Contracts, Protecting Children

 The Daily Wire recently visited several homes in Houston that the State of Texas says are helping Chinese nationals travel to the U.S. on tourist visas “for the sole purpose of giving birth.”
 The homes are tied to a birthing center that has allegedly facilitated the births of more than 1,000 American-born babies who are then taken back to China.
 Because the children are born on U.S. soil, they receive birthright citizenship — even though the parents intend to raise the children in China.

-Birth tourism wrongly exploits birthright citizenship, which is a legal principle meant to protect people born in the U.S. When it’s done in conjunction with commercial surrogacy, it also demeans women and children.
+Birth tourism wrongly exploits birthright citizenship, but when it’s done in conjunction with commercial surrogacy, it also demeans women and children.

 Social commentators and policymakers worldwide have raised concerns about how commercial surrogacy financially pressures women into providing children for paying customers.